Lithium (medication): Mechanism of action

 Lithium possesses neuroprotective properties by preventing apoptosis and increasing cell longevity.

 Although the search for a novel lithium-specific receptor is ongoing, the high concentration of lithium compounds required to elicit a significant pharmacological effect leads mainstream researchers to believe that the existence of such a receptor is unlikely.

 Oxidative metabolism

-Evidence suggests that mitochondrial dysfunction is present in patients with bipolar disorder.
+Evidence suggests that mitochondrial dysfunction is present in people with bipolar disorder.
 Oxidative stress and reduced levels of anti-oxidants (such as glutathione) lead to cell death.
 Lithium may protect against oxidative stress by up-regulating complexes I and II of the mitochondrial electron transport chain.

 Dopamine and G-protein coupling

 During mania, there is an increase in neurotransmission of dopamine that causes a secondary homeostatic down-regulation, resulting in decreased neurotransmission of dopamine, which can cause depression.
 Additionally, the post-synaptic actions of dopamine are mediated through G-protein coupled receptors.
 Once dopamine is coupled to the G-protein receptors, it stimulates other secondary messenger systems that modulate neurotransmission.
 Studies found that in autopsies (which do not necessarily reflect living people), people with bipolar disorder had increased G-protein coupling compared to people without bipolar disorder.
 Lithium treatment alters the function of certain subunits of the dopamine-associated G-protein, which may be part of its mechanism of action.